breadoliveoilsalt/tinndarp-backend/README.md

 3. Run `bundle install` to download dependencies.

-4. Run `rake start`.
+4. Run `rake startDev`.
 The app will start on port 3001.

 ## To run unit tests: